pottekkat/personal-website/content/posts/contributing-to-documentation.md

 ---
-title: "Contributing to Documentation"
+title: Contributing to Documentation
 date: 2021-11-08T12:56:25+05:30
 draft: false
-summary: "Contributing to documentation is really impactful for an open-source project.
+summary: Contributing to documentation is really impactful for an open-source project.
 It can also be a stepping stone to make code contributions.
-Learn how."
+Learn how.
-tags: ["open-source", "documentation"]
+tags:
+  - documentation
+  - open source
-categories: ["Open Source"]
+categories:
+  - Open Source
 cover:
-    image: "images/contributing-to-documentation/banner-image.jpeg"
+  image: images/contributing-to-documentation/banner-image.jpeg
-    alt: "A page with handwritten text."
+  alt: A page with handwritten text.
   relative: false
 ---

 Contributing to the documentation is an impactful way to contribute to open source projects.